bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Implementation
-The _Google Colaboratory_ service allows students to read and execute Jupyter notebooks, as it currently demands no payment and can be accessed from any internet browser.
+The _Google Colaboratory_ service, commonly known as _Colab_, allows students to read and execute Jupyter notebooks, as it currently demands no payment and can be accessed from any internet browser.
 At _UNLaM_, the university where the course is taught, _SageMaker StudioLab_, _GitHub Codespaces_, _Cocalc_ or indeed _Kaggle_ had also been tested for this purpose.
 Nevertheless, Colab, as it is commonly known, is currently used because it provides a useful feature for students to pose questions via side-notes to each cell of the notebooks.
 Teaching staff can reply to them individually, and students can re-reply, thus providing an asynchronous interaction channel in between the weekly synchronic meetings.